Briiick/neural-network-exploration/README.md

 # Neural Network Exploration

-In this repository we:
-- Build a neural network from scratch.
+In this repo I experiment with and build a modular neural network from scratch using object oriented Python.
-- Do practice exercises from Michael Nielsen's Deep Learning and Neural Networks book.
-- Experiment on datasets.

 Feel free to fork.